 Apricots are one of the most important fruits in the world, and their incredible health benefits make them a great addition to a healthy diet.
 Relatives to peaches, apricots are one of the first signs of summer.

 You can get dried apricots in most any supermarket year-round, but buy fresh ones as much as possible in the summer months as they are rich in vitamin C and fresh nutrients.
-I suggest you juice these fabulous fruits, to get their maximum benefits… but what are these benefits?
+I suggest you juice these fabulous fruits, to get their maximum benefits, which brings up the question:

 1. Beautiful Skin And Hair